Code-Institute-Submissions/shake-n-stir/README.md

 ## UX

 The practice of making a cocktail is a creative process, which is often mysterious, and full of trial and error.
 I created this website, to help develop an online community where people can create and share their favorite cocktail recipes.

-Develop this more
+I always believed that because taste is truly subjective, many people have different preferences when it comes to a 'perfect' cocktail.
+As a result, I wanted to create a space for all cocktails, free of arbitrary ratings, and conventional recipes.

 ## Strategy